HaranArbel/data-modeling-postgres/README.md

 ## Database Tables

-there are five database tables:
+There are five database tables:

 1. A songplay table
 2. A user